markus-stack/CaptureManager/README.md

 ## Overview

-`CaptureManager` is a Python class for robust, configurable multi-source image/video streaming and object detection using YOLO (Ultralytics).
+`CaptureManager` is a Python class for robust, configurable multi-source image/video streaming and object detection using YOLO (Ultralytics) or the RPi AI Hat.
 It supports webcam, Raspberry Pi camera, and TCP streams, with flexible output options and logging.
 All configuration is handled via a single JSON file.

 ## Features
 - **Multi-source input:**